Margaret Grubb: Divorce

 On August 10, 1946, Hubbard married Sara Hollister, with whom he had been living for about a year.
 Grubb filed for divorce in Port Orchard, Washington, on April 14, 1947, on the grounds of "desertion and non-support", since neither she nor her children were obtaining any support from her absent husband.
 She had no idea that he had already committed bigamy by being married to another woman, nor did Hollister know until then about Grubb.
 According to Hollister, "I did not discover that he was still married to her until after the divorce proceedings had begun."
 Hubbard agreed to the divorce on June 1 and subsequently agreed to Grubb having custody of the children, costs, and $25 a month maintenance for each child.
 The divorce was final on December 24, 1947.
 Hubbard later said that "it was I who obtained the divorce and have never really had an upset marital background" and that he got the divorce when "I was written to and advised by the judge that I should obtain one as he was tired of service wives deserting their husbands."

 Hubbard appears to have avoided meeting his side of the agreement in the divorce decree.
-Around February/March 1951, Grubb sued him for maintenance, charging that her former husband had 'promoted a cult called Dianetics', had authored the bestseller Dianetics: The Modern Science of Mental Health, owned valuable property, and was well able to afford payment of maintenance for his two children.
+Around February/March 1951, Grubb sued him for maintenance, charging that her former husband had "promoted a cult called Dianetics", had authored the bestseller Dianetics: The Modern Science of Mental Health, owned valuable property, and was well able to afford payment of maintenance for his two children.
 She demanded 42 months of support payments that Hubbard had failed to make since their settlement, totaling $2,503.79.
 Hubbard had also failed to pay a debt to the National Bank of Commerce, taken out in 1940, which with interest now came to $889.55.
 Hubbard responded by saying that Grubb should not have custody of the children because she "drinks to excess and is a dipsomaniac".

 In April 1951, Hollister filed for a divorce from Hubbard after he left for Cuba with their daughter Alexis Valerie, accusing him of "paranoid schizophrenia" and of subjecting her to "systematic torture".
 The case made newspaper headlines, as Hubbard was by now famous following the success of Dianetics.
 Grubb evidently saw the headlines and wrote to Hollister on May 2 to tell her:

 Remarries

-Grubb later married John Ochs and moved to Pennsylvania.
-She is reported to have died in 1963.

 Although she played a major part in Hubbard's life, Grubb is not mentioned in official Church of Scientology biographies.
 Indeed, Hubbard said in an interview for the British television series World in Action that he had only been married twice and had four children.
 In fact, he actually had seven children, but was counting only those he had with his third wife, Mary Sue Hubbard, and omitted mentioning his marriage to Sara Northrup Hollister:

+Grubb later married John Ochs and moved to Pennsylvania.
+She died at the age of 56 on November 17, 1963.